araobp/ultrasonic-communication/README.md

 ![ChirpFrame](./doc/ChirpFrame.jpg)

+STMicro gave me STM32L4 evaluation board and a pair of MEMS microphones for free at a trade show held in Makuhari city, Chiba, Japan.
+Thanks a lot to STMicro!
 As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.

-This project is to study Arm Cortex-M4's DSP capabilities.
-STMicro gave me the STM32L4 and MEMS mic free at some trade show in Chiba, Japan.
-Thanks a lot to STMicro!

-I am a beginner in the area of digital signaling processing.
-I will study mathematics required for DSP by developing a prototype on DSP this time.

 ## Preparation: STM32L4 platform and FFT test code on MEMS mic